 Equipment Breakdown Coverage

-Examples: a valve breaks on a tank holding compressed air.
-A pressure release valve in a steam cooker breaks apart.
+- Failure of Pressure or Vacuum Equipment.
+For example, a valve breaks on a tank holding compressed air.
+Alternatively, a pressure release valve in a steam cooker breaks apart.

 What Is Covered Equipment?

-Equipment built to operate under internal pressure or vacuum.
+- Pressure Vessels and Vacuum Equipment.
+Includes any equipment built to operate under internal pressure or vacuum.
 Examples are boilers, hot water heaters, vacuum pumps, autoclaves, steam cookers, and pressurized storage tanks.

-A broad category that includes a wide variety of electrical or mechanical equipment.
-Examples are transformers, circuit breakers, electrical panels, furnaces, air conditioners, generators, compressors, refrigerators, freezers, ovens, production machinery, and elevators.
+- Electrical or Mechanical Equipment.
+Includes a wide variety of electrical or mechanical equipment.
+Examples are transformers, circuit breakers, furnaces, air conditioners, generators, compressors, refrigerators, ovens, production machinery, and elevators.

-Examples of communication equipment are telephone systems, fire alarm systems and security systems.
+- Communication Equipment and Computer Equipment.
+Examples of communication equipment are telephone systems, fire alarm systems, and security systems.
 Computer equipment includes computers and peripheral devices like external hard drives and printers.